mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 By realizing our bodies contain all of the elements of nature it helps us to ground ourselves in a reality where we are part of these natural forces inside and out.
 We are no longer just a mind encapsulated by a body with needs and desires.
 "We are everywhere."
 P69

-So this third way is a bit more complex, but also more wholistic, because it removes the self from the body and into the
+So this third way is a bit more complex, but also more wholistic, because it removes the self from the body and into the landscape of our universe.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU2OTc2OTgyMywtNDQyNTA1NzIyLC00ND
+eyJoaXN0b3J5IjpbLTE0NjIyMjIwMDAsLTQ0MjUwNTcyMiwtND
-I1MDU3MjIsLTM4NzMzNzQzMSwtNjQxNzExNTc4LDIxMzEwODk0
+QyNTA1NzIyLC0zODczMzc0MzEsLTY0MTcxMTU3OCwyMTMxMDg5
-NjcsMjEwOTIyMDE0MSwxNDU3MjgxNzc1LDMxMjM3OTk1NSwxNT
+NDY3LDIxMDkyMjAxNDEsMTQ1NzI4MTc3NSwzMTIzNzk5NTUsMT
-I5MDE0NTc4LDc3MTgyNTk2LC0xMjA3NTEzNzI0LDE3Njg1OTEz
+UyOTAxNDU3OCw3NzE4MjU5NiwtMTIwNzUxMzcyNCwxNzY4NTkx
-MTcsLTEyODk2MjQ2MDMsLTI3MzUwMzM0OSwxOTg1NjUzOTUxLD
+MzE3LC0xMjg5NjI0NjAzLC0yNzM1MDMzNDksMTk4NTY1Mzk1MS
-EyNTcxMDY0NjgsLTE1NTE2NjQxNjcsLTQ3MDk0ODQwMCwtMTAx
+wxMjU3MTA2NDY4LC0xNTUxNjY0MTY3LC00NzA5NDg0MDAsLTEw
-OTc5MDY1NF19
+MTk3OTA2NTRdfQ==
 -->